Last Updated on February 4, 2021

 Here’s everything you need to know about Egypt’s reopening to tourists.

-International flights to Kenya will resume operations on Aug.
+International flights to Kenya have resumed operations on Aug.
 1, 2020.
-This was according to the statement released by President Uhuru Kenyatta last Tuesday, July 7.
 Like most countries around the world, Kenya shut its airspace to commercial travel in mid-March.
 This has led to the collapse of the country’s tourism revenue, which contributes 10% of the country’s annual economic output.

 But the president warned that the reopening would be conditional, as another wave could force them to impose the lockdown again.
 Resorts will be required to implement strict social distancing among its guests, and hygiene measures must be put in place to prevent the spread of the coronavirus.
 The government also ordered all bars and nightclubs to be closed and has imposed a nighttime curfew.